nus-cs2030s/2324-s2/docs/17-abstract.md

 }
 ```

-which now not only works for an array of `Square`, `Rectangle`, `Circle`, etc but also an array containing multiple shapes!
+This version not only works for an array of `Square`, `Rectangle`, `Circle`, etc but also an array containing multiple shapes!

 Let's actually write out our new `Shape` class: